- Online access

 - CO2 emissions (direct and indirect)

-- 28 EU countries + Norway, Serbia and Switzerland
+- 27 EU countries + Norway, Serbia, Switzerland and United Kingdom

 New Online Data Query